-The vehicle fleet includes two sizes of vehicles: large vehicles that seat 30 or more passengers used for the fixed-route service and mid-size vehicles, often referred to as cutaways, used to provide the Citi-Lift demand responsive service.
-The Federal Transit Administration (FTA) has established service life vehicle classes, as shown in Table 8, to provide transit operators with a standard for comparing characteristics that impact expenditures on capital purchases, operations, and maintenance for differing vehicle sizes.
+The vehicle fleet includes two sizes of vehicles, the larger vehicles seating 30 or more passengers used for the fixed route service and mid-size vehicles, often referred to as cutaways, used to provide the Citi-Lift demand responsive service.
+The Federal Transit Administration (FTA) has established service life vehicle classes, as shown in Table 8, to provide transit operators with a standard for comparing characteristics that impact expenditures on capital purchases, operations and maintenance for differing vehicle sizes.